Ain't No Magic Mountain High Enough: Synopsis

 It is winter carnival, and Veronica helps out to raise money for the senior trip.
 She is sarcastically confronted by JD, the runner-up to the Kane scholarship, and Madison Sinclair.
 Jackie (Tessa Thompson) is harassed by Neptune High students in the aftermath of her father being taken in for questioning on the bus crash.
 Keith is approached by Terrence, who asks him for help.
 At the winter carnival, Logan talks to Veronica sarcastically.
 Dick (Ryan Hansen) and Logan spot Mac (Tina Majorino) and Beaver (Kyle Gallner) holding hands.
 A group of streakers causes a ruckus, causing Mrs. Hauser to leave the cash box with Veronica.
 When Mrs. Hauser returns to gather the box, it has been stolen from the cabinet where Veronica left it.
 Mrs. Hauser states there is $12,000 in the cash box, and without the money, there will be no senior trip.
 Veronica and the faculty start looking for the box, and Madison blames Jackie, without any evidence.
 Logan flirts with a girl, Hannah, at the carnival.
 Veronica angers Weevil by searching his 6-year-old niece's backpack.
 Keith continues his talk with Terrence, who asks Keith to prove his innocence.
 Jackie borrows a screwdriver from Beaver, but Veronica finds it was to scrape off hurtful graffiti.
 Jackie willingly enters the dunk tank at the carnival so that the others can express their anger at her.

 Keith tells Terrence that he is a major fan of his before questioning Terrence about his relationship with Ms. Dumas, the journalism teacher.
 At the winter carnival, Wallance intentionally misses during his turn at the dunk tank.
 Dick makes fun of Beaver and Mac.
 Logan continues to flirt with Hannah.
 Veronica asks for the ball pit to be dumped as part of her investigation, but nothing is found.
 Incomplete footage of the time the box was stolen is found leading to several suspects being rounded up, including Dick, JD, Weevil, Madison, and Jackie.
 Beaver and Mac plan revenge on Dick.
 Terrence elaborates on his relationship with Ms. Dumas, during which she told Terrence's fiancee about their affair.
 Weevil tells Veronica that everyone who takes auto shop has a copy of the key to unlock the shop.
-Principal Clemmons and Veronica search lockers and find $3,000 dollars and a bag of pills in one locker.
+Principal Clemmons and Veronica search lockers and find $3,000 and a bag of pills in one locker.
 The owner of the locker is revealed to be Thumper.